Emmotes/ic_spoilers/docs/kalix.md

 {
     "id": 831,
     "name": "Chatkcha",
-    "description": "Kalix throws a Chatkcha at the Closest enemy, dealing 1 hit.", "long_description": "Kalix throws a Chatkcha at the closest enemy, dealing 1 hit.", "graphic_id": 0,
+    "description": "Kalix throws a Chatkcha at the closest enemy, dealing 1 hit.", "long_description": "Kalix throws a Chatkcha at the closest enemy, dealing 1 hit.", "graphic_id": 0,
     "target": "front",